 After you install the ridge board, you have to cut the rafters and install them into place, by using nails or screws.
-As in the case of the side posts, you have to place the rafters every 2′.
+As in the case of the side posts, you have to place the rafters equally spaced (24″ on center).
 In this manner, the roof will be rigid enough to support the foil and the heavy snow during the winters.

 Work with great care and make sure the rafters are equally spaced at both ends.
 Although these aspects might seem unimportant, they make the difference between a successful project and a failure.

 Continue the project by installing the rest of the rafters, in the same manner described above.
 Work with great attention, making sure you secure them with nails at both ends.

 If you have used our small greenhouse plans and followed our step by step instruction, your frame should look similar to the one in the image.
 All parts and components of the greenhouse should be aligned and secured properly.

 The entrance door is one of the main elements of a small greenhouse, therefore you should tackle this aspect with great care.
 Use 2×4 or 4×4 timber to build a rectangular structure, making sure it fits between the posts.

 Install several hinges and a latch to make the door fully functional.
 Work with great care and use a spirit level when installing the door, otherwise it might not open properly.